bcr666/atmospheric-sensor/README.md

 ./read_bme280.py

-The program will read the data from the sensor every 5 minutes.
+The program will read the data from the sensor every 5 seconds.